Salisbury-University/robot-weed-killer/README.md

 ```
 Meeting 1:
-Team was instructed to finish robot design using existing hardware.
+-Team was instructed to finish robot design using existing hardware.
+  -Suggested chassis redesign was tabled for later focus by client
+  -The team is to continue with acrylic robot chassis currently in use
-Team was given the milestone of having functional autonomous program before spring break
+-Team was given the milestone of having functional autonomous program before 03/17/2023
+  -The milestone requirements are as follows:
+    -Have a basic autonomous driving algorithm in place
+    -Have object recognition algorithm in place
+    -

+Meeting 2:
+-Team demonstrated object recognition to client
+-Team demonstrated currently functioning app to the client
+-Client laod out expectations between then and the end of the first milestone.

+Meeting 3:
+-Details to follow - meeting scheduled for 03/14/2023
 ```